faisalkhan131a/Bash-Scripting/README.md

 **https://youtu.be/tK9Oc6AEnR4?si=nESGdurXO0DT2YrZ**

 **IMPORTANT: Note that most of these files do not contain rm commands (linux equivalent of shift + delete) inside them so you are good to run them at any given directory.
-However, later ones may contain rm command so it is still recommended that you read the file via cat or vi or any text editor before executing.
+However, later ones may contain rm command so it is **recommended** that you take a look at the code before executing.

 Thank you if you have taken your time to read this readme file.
 Happy Scripting!